Computable embeddings for pairs of linear orders: Introduction

 In this paper, we follow the approach of~\cite{CCKM04} and study computable embeddings for pairs of structures, i.e. for classes $\mathcal{K}$ containing precisely two non-isomorphic structures.
 Our motivation for investigating pairs of structures is two-fold.
 First, these pairs play an important role in computable structure theory.
 The technique of pairs of computable structures, which was developed by Ash and Knight \cite{AK90,AK00}, found many applications in studying various computability-theoretic properties of structures (in particular, their degree spectra and effective categoricity, see, e.g., \cite{AK00,Bazh-MS,GHKMMS}).

 Second, pairs of computable structures constitute the simplest case, which is significantly different from the case of one-element classes: It is not hard to show that for any computable structures $\mathcal{A}$ and $\mathcal{B}$, the one-element classes $\{ \mathcal{A}\}$ and $\{ \mathcal{B}\}$ are equivalent with respect to computable embeddings.
 On the other hand, our results will show that computable embeddings induce a non-trivial degree structure for two-element classes consisting of computable structures.
+The reader is referred to Section~\ref{subsect:background} for a further discussion of our motivation.